Skip to footer content

 Browser displaying a PDF document about PDF format basics with a pink 'CONFIDENTIAL' watermark at the bottom, viewed through a web-based PDF viewer interface.

-IronPDF turns your basic PDF viewer into an effective document viewer with advanced capabilities.
-Adding forms to your PDF files allows users to fill them directly:
+IronPDF turns your basic PDF viewer into a full-featured document viewer with advanced capabilities.
+Adding forms to your PDF files allows users to fill them directly in the browser:

 public IActionResult CreateFormPdf()